Holden Astra: Seventh generation (BK, BL; 2016)

 The new Cruze-based BL Astra sedan was released in June 2017 with four models forming the lineup, but instead being referred to as LS, LS+, LT and LTZ.
 Whilst the Astra hatch is available with either 1.4-litre turbo or 1.6-litre turbo engines, the Astra sedan is only available with the 1.4-litre turbo, and the six-speed manual is limited to the base LS model, with all other models having a standard six-speed automatic transmission.

 In 2017, Holden released a station wagon to complement the BK Astra hatchback.
 It was based on the Vauxhall Astra sportwagon sold in the United Kingdom.

 On 10 December 2019, Holden announced it would be discontinuing the Astra, (and Commodore), nameplates.
 They cited a lack of sales drive in each of the respective categories, turning instead to develop their SUV and Ute range.

 In late 2019, despite the announcement that Holden would be exiting the market in 2020, the MY20 Astra facelift was announced.
-For MY20 changes included a revised from bumper and grill, new alloy wheel designs, updated infotainment system, wireless phone charging and a digital instrument cluster.
+For MY20 changes included a revised from bumper and grille, new alloy wheel designs, updated infotainment system, wireless phone charging and a digital instrument cluster.
 Along with refreshed upholstery and interior trims, a new colour Nautic Blue was added across the range.
 However, the LED matrix lights offered as an option on pre-facelift cars is no longer available.
 Instead a static LED headlight is offered as standard on R, RS and RS-V.